British Columbia National Defence License Plates

 N1 to N2-200

-After 1969, the Federal Government in Ottawa opted to introduce a standarised licnese plate for use on its vehicles throughout the country.
-The plate shown at left is a sample of this.
+Starting in 1970, the Federal Government opted to introduce a standarised licnese plate for use on its vehicles throughout the country:

 Motorcyle